gabormarko/3D-semantic-segmentation/README.md

 ### How to use the code.
-To use Unified-Lift, please refer to the [Usage](doc/Usage.md) guide (currently under construction).
+To use Unified-Lift, please refer to the [Usage](doc/Usage.md) guide.

 # Citation